AnirudhG07/custom-shell.yazi/README.md

 - Usage of aliases is supported.
 - When using 'auto' mode, if you change your default shell, it will automatically change the custom-shell to the new default shell.
 - If your shell runs extra commands like printing texts, taskwarrior, newsupdates, etc. when you open the shell, they will not hinder into it's functioning.

+## Explore Yazi

+Yazi is an amazing, blazing fast terminal file manager, with a variety of plugins, flavors and themes.
+Check them out at [awesome-yazi](https://github.com/AnirudhG07/awesome-yazi) and the official [yazi webpage](https://yazi-rs.github.io/).

 ## Acknowledgement